 3.4 - To track and report your Vinehealth data and insights with your doctor or care provider within a Vinehealth Care Program, with your prior knowledge and consent

-By signing up our platform as a member of a Vinehealth Care Program (“VCP”) you agree to share your Vinehealth data and insights with your doctor or care provider; we will provide useful insights and notifications to improve your care from home.
+By signing up our platform as a member of a Vinehealth Care Program (“VCP”) you agree to share your Vinehealth data and insights with your doctor or care provider; we will provide useful insights and notifications to improve your care whilst at home and in the care setting. .
 Owners of a VCP include, but are not limited to, doctors, nurses, clinicians, academic institutions, and other care providers.
 Data and insights shared are limited to content on the platform that belongs to the Vinehealth Care Program.
-You have the right at anytime to opt out of this sharing by sending a written request to firstname.lastname@example.org.
+You have the right at any time to opt out of this sharing by sending a written request to firstname.lastname@example.org.

 3.5 - To track and report your Vinehealth data and insights within a Vinehealth Clinical Trial Partnership, with your prior knowledge and consent

-By signing up and agreeing to share your Vinehealth data and insights with a Vinehealth Clinical Trial Partner (“VCT”), we will provide useful insights and notifications to improve your care from home whilst you are part of a clinical trial.
+By signing up and agreeing to share your Vinehealth data and insights with a Vinehealth Clinical Trial Partner (“VCT”), we will provide useful insights and notifications to improve your care both at home and in the care setting whilst you are part of a clinical trial or other projects with our partners.
 Owners of a Vinehealth Clinical Trial Partnership include, but are not limited to: academic institutions, clinical research organisations and pharmaceutical companies.
 Data and insights shared are limited to content on the platform that belongs to the specific Clinical Trial Partner.
-You have the right at anytime to opt out of this sharing by sending a written request to email@example.com.
+You have the right at any time to opt out of this sharing by sending a written request to email@example.com.